DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Look and feel

-After several iterations, we arrived on a look and feel that emphasized whitespace, a colour palette inspired by coastal gardens, and an emphasis on big, bold imagery that highlights both the natural beauty of the space and the people that give it life.
+After several iterations, we arrived on a look and feel that emphasized whitespace, a colour palette inspired by coastal gardens, and big, bold imagery that highlights both the natural beauty of the space and the people that give it life.

 * Show style tile